 - 5. Level 2A assets are limited to the following: - a.
-Debt securities/Sukuk issued or guaranteed by sovereigns, central banks, PSEs or MDBs that satisfy all of the following conditions: - i.
+Sukuk and Shari'a-compliant securities and that can be monetized, issued or guaranteed by sovereigns, central banks, PSEs or MDBs that satisfy all of the following conditions: - i.
 Assigned a 20 percent risk weight as per Annexure (F); - ii.
-Traded in large, deep and active repo or cash markets as characterized by a low level of concentration; - Have a proven record as a reliable source of liquidity in the markets (repo or sale) even during stressed market conditions (i.e. maximum decline of price not exceeding 10 percent, or the increase in haircut not exceeding 10 percent over a 30-day period during a relevant period of significant liquidity stress); and - iv.
-Not an obligation of a financial institution or any of its affiliated entities.
-Debt securities/Sukuk that can be monetised (including commercial paper) and covered bonds that satisfy all of the following conditions: - i.
+Traded in large, deep and active repo or cash markets as characterized by a low level of concentration; - iii.
+Have a proven record as a reliable source of liquidity in the markets (repo or sale) even during stressed market conditions (i.e. maximum decline of price not exceeding 10 percent, or the increase in haircut not exceeding 10 percent over a 30-day period during a relevant period of significant liquidity stress); and - iv.
+Not an obligation of a financial institution or any of its affiliated entities. - b.
+Sukuk and Shari'a-compliant securities and that can be monetised (including commercial paper)29 and covered bonds30 that satisfy all of the following conditions: - i.
 Not issued by a financial institution or any of its affiliated entities; - ii.
 In the case of covered bonds: not issued by the bank itself or any of its affiliated entities; - iii.
 Either have a long-term credit rating from a recognized ECAI of at least (AA-) or in the absence of a long-term rating, a short-term rating equivalent in quality to the long-term rating;

-&lt;sup>29 Corporate debt securities (including commercial papers) do not include complex structured products or subordinated debt.
+29 Corporate sukuk (including commercial papers) do not include complex structured products or subordinated sukuk.

-&lt;sup>30 Covered bonds are bonds issued and owned by a bank or mortgage institution and are subject by law to special public supervision designed to protect bond holders.
-Proceeds deriving from the issue of these bonds must be invested in conformity with the law in assets which, during the whole period of the validity of the bonds, are capable of covering claims attached to the bonds and which, in the event of the failure of the issuer, would be used on a priority basis for the reimbursement of the principal and payment of the accrued interest.
+30 Covered bonds are bonds issued and owned by a bank or mortgage institution and are subject by law to special public supervision designed to protect bond holders.
+Proceeds deriving from the issue of these bonds must be invested in conformity with the law in assets which, during the whole period of the validity of the bonds, are capable of covering claims attached to the bonds and which, in the event of the failure of the issuer, would be used on a priority basis for the reimbursement of the principal and payment of the accrued profit.